Bonus Feature: Compilation of Carl’s videos at the end of each episode, including the first drive!

 Viewer Advisory: This build has some serious meat on the bones, as Carl has some crazy technical skills (especially with electronics), and he is going to tap into all of them to turn his 1977 Stingray into a 10-second quarter-mile monster!

-Interchangeable huh?
-That sounds pretty cool.
-I can’t wait till next week to see the progress, and I hope you all are still along for the ride!
-We have the fastest-growing Corvette community on our Facebook page, with over 160,000 followers (41,000 since January!).
+On our final episode next week, Carl makes his decision on which transmission to use permanently, then takes a handful of quarter-mile passes in his quest to hit the 10s.
+Will he succeed?
+We have the fastest-growing Corvette community on our Facebook page, with over 161,000 followers (42,000 since January!).
 Come join other hardcore enthusiasts and let me know what you think so far of Carl’s 10-second turbo build, Douglas B.